ChrstphrHll/npc_gen/students/Asten Alavara.md

 ### Description
 - Gnome Wizard from Shadesburry Initiative
 - 6th year Diplomacy student in Fiesn
-- shoulder length straight grey hair that's plain, Pale Brown eyes, and Light Tan skin
+- shoulder length straight white hair that's plain, Pale Brown eyes, and Light Tan skin
 - Is Mellow and Oppressed, and has Integrity as their ideal

 ### Organizations